piechartssuck/courses/content/tasks/_index.md

 </summary>
 <br>
 <p>
-Simulate data and then conduct an EFA to assess validity and a reliability analysis.
+Simulate or use collected data to conduct an EFA to assess instrument validity and reliability.
 </p>
 </details>